mgba-emu/gbdoc/index.md

 #### Write to `$0xxx` – `$1xxx`

 Enable or disable external RAM access.
 Writing a value of `$xA` enables access, whereas any other value disables access.
-The high nybble is ignored (?).
+The high nybble is ignored.

 #### Write to `$2xxx` – `$3xxx`